Skip to main content

 The difference between a sprain and a strain is the tissue injured.
 A sprain is a stretch or tear of a ligament, the band that connects bone to bone.
 A strain is a stretch or tear of a muscle or tendon.
 Both heal with relative rest, gradual movement, and sometimes physical therapy.

-Ultrasound can replace MRI for many shoulder problems, especially rotator cuff tears, bursitis, and tendinopathy.
+Ultrasound can replace MRI for many shoulder problems, particularly rotator cuff tears, bursitis, and tendinopathy.
 The advantage is that we can move the shoulder during the scan and see what happens.
 MRI is still better for labral tears and bone marrow problems.

 A DEXA scan measures bone mineral density and is used to diagnose osteopenia and osteoporosis.
 Most women should get one at age 65, men at 70, or earlier if there are risk factors like early menopause, steroid use, low body weight, or family history of fractures.

 You usually do not need contrast for a joint MRI for routine evaluation.
 Contrast (gadolinium) may be added when looking for very subtle labral tears or post-surgical changes.
 The radiologist or referring physician will specify "with" or "without" contrast on the order.
+Some facilities ask you to fast for 2 to 4 hours before a contrast MRI, so check the prep instructions when you book.

 X-rays are not very accurate for stress fractures in the first 2 to 3 weeks.
 Many stress fractures are invisible until the bone starts to heal.
 If a stress fracture is suspected and the X-ray is negative, MRI is the next step because it shows bone marrow edema right away.